juliotrujilloh/NewsLetterSignupProject/README.md

-# NewsLetterSignupProject
+# News LetterS ignup Project

-A News Letter Signup Project
+This project was built using PostMan for API implementation and was deployed on a Heroku server.